OneDeadKey/kalamine/README.rst

 Linux (user)
 ````````````

-On Linux, if the ``xkb/symbols/custom`` hack can’t be used, ``*.xkb`` keyboard descriptions can be applied in user-space with ``xkbcomp``:
+On X.Org, ``*.xkb`` keyboard descriptions can be applied in user-space with ``xkbcomp``:

 .. code-block:: bash

     xkbcomp -w10 layout.xkb $DISPLAY

-This has limitations: the keyboard layout won’t show up in the keyboard settings, media keys might stop working, and it’s unlikely to work on Wayland.
+This has limitations: the keyboard layout won’t show up in the keyboard settings, media keys might stop working, and Wayland is not supported.

 Again, ``setxkbmap`` can be used to get back to the standard us-qwerty layout: